LearnWeb3DAO/Layer2/README.md

 [Overview of different Scaling Solutions](https://www.youtube.com/watch?v=9pJjtEeq-N4)

-## The ETH network ugprade and Layer 2's
+## The Ethereum network upgrade and Layer 2's
-As we get closer to the ETH network upgrade (previously referred to as Eth2), a common question to ask is "will Layer 2's still be relevant?"
+As we get closer to the Ethereum network upgrade (previously referred to as Eth2), a common question to ask is "will Layer 2's still be relevant?"

 The short answer is yes.

-The long answer requires us looking at what the ETH upgrade is bringing to the table, and why it benefits Layer 2's.
+The long answer requires us looking at what the upgrade is bringing to the table, and why it benefits Layer 2's.

-Currently, ETH operates as a single, distributed 'world computer'.
-All transactions are executed serially and there is a single shared state that is maintained amongst all Ethereum nodes.
-This has it's advantages, but the disadvantage is that when a lot of users want to transact parallely, gas fees can spike which can make transactions very expensive.
+Currently, Ethereum operates as a single, distributed 'world computer'.
+All transactions are executed serially and there is a single shared state that is maintained among all Ethereum nodes.
+This has its advantages, but the disadvantage is that when many users want to transact parallelly, gas fees can spike which can make transactions very expensive.
 Recently, the demand for Ethereum dApps has led to a relatively high gas fees.
 You can argue security and decentralization benefits over cost all day, but it is still expensive for an average newcomer to use.

 Layer 2 solutions, like rollups, help alleviate the cost by doing transaction execution off the main chain.
 Instead, they do the computation on the Layer 2, and then post a cryptographic proof back to the main chain that can be verified by anyone.
-Since anyone can check whether or not the proof that was posted is valid or invalid, they can feel comfortable in knowing if the transaction was executed properly or improperly.
+Since anyone can check whether the proof that was posted is valid or invalid, they can feel comfortable in knowing if the transaction was executed properly or improperly.
 Due to this property, rollups inherit the security benefits of the main chain without needing to pay gas fees for computation and execution on the main chain.

-With the ETH upgrade, ETH is focused on enabling data sharding.
+With the Ethereum upgrade, the focus is on enabling data sharding.
 Essentially this means that the single state of the network will be broken down into smaller sets of data called shards, and the goal is to reduce storage costs by making storage more accessible to the network.
 The consequence of doing this is that when rollups post proofs back to the main chain, it will be cheaper for the rollup to do so.

-Gas costs on rollup chains are currently limited by gas costs of storage on the main chain.
+Gas costs on rollup chains are currently limited by the gas costs of storage on the main chain.
 Even though the computation on Layer 2's is very cheap, posting proofs to the main chain still requires paying gas on Ethereum to store the proof.
 If storage costs on Ethereum go down, then cost of using rollup chains also goes down as proofs can be posted for cheaper.
-This will incentivize more people to use Layer 2 chains, and direct demand of Ethereum data storage will go down, which will further decrease storage costs on Ethereum even more, and so on.
+This will incentivize more people to use Layer 2 chains, causing direct demand of Ethereum data storage to go down.
+This will further decrease storage costs on Ethereum, and so on.

-Therefore, the ETH upgrade will actually help secure Layer 2 solutions gain adoption and become even cheaper to use.
+Therefore, the Ethereum upgrade will actually help secure Layer 2 solutions gain adoption and become even cheaper to use.

 ---